end-4/dots-hyprland/README.md

     <h1>end-4/dots-hyprland</h1>
     <h3></h3>
 </div>

-# dots-hyprland
- - _Please note that Hyprland doesn't have an "e" in the name_
+ - _Please note that Hyprland doesn't have an "e" in the name tyty_
  - Thanks fufexan (who also thanks a lot more people) for their eww config: https://github.com/fufexan/dotfiles <-- verrrry clean i stole from there :)

 # If you're here only for eww...